TVR28/Tesla-Smart-City-Ride/README.md

 ## Contributing
 Interested in contributing?
 Great!
 Here are a few areas where you can help:

+- **Data Visualization:** Implement the visualization layer using PowerBI, Tableau, or Looker Studio.
 - **Adding new features:** Have an idea for an improvement?
 Fork the repo, make your updates, and submit a pull request.
 - **Bug fixes:** Noticed a problem?
 Open an issue or submit a fix.
 - **Documentation:** Help keep our docs up to date and clear.

 For major changes, please open an issue first to discuss what you would like to change.